 Eat these foods in moderation.
 It's better if you get a lot more whole produce in your diet!

 You might know which foods you should eat while pregnant.
-But it’s important to know which you should avoid as well!
+But it's equally important to know the worst foods during pregnancy, so you can avoid them and ensure a healthy journey for you and baby.

 Start planning your diet during pregnancy now!